omundy/dig245-critical-web-design/topics/development/environment.md

 ## Slack

 - Class communication will happen via [Slack](https://slack.com/).
+- [Download](https://slack.com/download) the desktop and mobile app and enable notifications.
 - Watch for an invitation to join the class Slack.
-- [Download](https://slack.com/download) the desktop and mobile app and enable notifications.
-I do.